imadcollin/apegroup-web-guide/Ch4/ch4.md

 Ok.
 Real code and best examples exist online and hand coded examples?

 **Let’s we start:**
-- Open your visual studio code editor
+- Open Visual Studio Code
 - Go to Extensions
 - Search for these two Marketplaces